matttbe/fallback-to-tcp/README.md

 ## Forcing apps to fallback to TCP

 Apps supporting a fallback to TCP will do so when UDP is blocked.

 The quickest way to tell an app that UDP is blocked is to generate an ICMP dest-unreach packet in reply to a UDP one.
 Netfilter will do that by default for rules using the `REJECT` target.

+When a fallback is supported, it is better to do so to use a TCP-to-MPTCP proxy instead of transporting the UDP traffic in a TCP tunnel, because the end clients and servers will know that TCP is being used.
+They will then adapt their behaviour for the TCP protocol, resulting in a better user experience.

 ## Video conferencing